 Stradwin can directly load, visualise and segment most types of DICOM data and image sequences.
+High quality surface models created from this data can be exported or turned into movies using scripts.
 It can also be used to measure bone cortical thickness from such data.

 Stradwin can also be used to record data over large anatomical volumes which are wider than can be fitted in a single ultrasound sweep, by using multiple sweeps.